chuaqindi/sc1015-miniproject/README.md

 ## Problem Definition

-Customer churn refers to customers that stopped using a company'services during a certain time frame.
+Customer churn refers to customers that stopped using a company' services during a certain time frame.
 Churn analysis allows businesses to identify potential issues and take proactive measures to retain customers.

 In the highly competitive telecommunications industry, customer churn is a critical challenge for telco businesses.
 It is roughly 6-7 times more expensive to acquire a new customer than it is to keep a current customer.
 Thus, even if the company gains a customer for every customer lost, they are still losing money.